Buddhar kalaikuzhu

 Buddhar Kalaikuzhu is a folk music and dance troupe operating in Tamil Nadu.

-The troupe, founded by Mr. Manimaran Magizhini in 2007, specializes in one of the Tamil's oldest folk art, Parai Aattam (Parai Music & Dance).
+The troupe, founded by Mr. Manimaran Magizhini in 2007, specializes in one of the Tamil's oldest folk art, Parai Aattam (Parai Music & Dance)and other folk art forms.

 The troupe has a few full-time artistes and many part-time artistes.
 The troupe has a mix of men and women.

 Vision & Mission

 The troupe's primary mission is to spread the folk-art (Parai Aattam) across the world and make the same attain a respectable spot among other forms of art.